-This month, the Hempitecture team has kicked off a sustainable development project near Sun Valley, Idaho, that will result in the first non-residential hemp building in the U.S., says Mead.
+Last April, the Hempitecture team kicked off a sustainable development project near Sun Valley, Idaho, that will result in the first non-residential hemp building in the U.S., says Mead.
 When completed, the building will function as a yoga and movement studio.

 "Hempitecture is moving forward on this project because we need architecture for a new generation, where issues of climate and environment have mattered like never before," Mead says.
 "Hemp building is energy-efficient, non-toxic, carbon-negative and all natural.
 We want to educate, advocate and motivate others on the potential of industrial hemp as a building material in the United States."